jopemachine/alfred-chromium-workflow/README.md

 ### chd

-Search download history.
+Search download histories.

 ### chs

-Search your query based on visit history.
+Search your query based on visit histories.

 You can append `#` to search word to search only the logs in that `url`.